 Right of access for repairs and preservation

-However, the repair and preservation works for which you can access your neighbour's property are as follows:
+The types of repair and preservation works for which you can access your neighbour's property are as follows:

-- Maintenance, repair or renewal of the property;
+- maintenance, repair or renewal of the property;

-- Clearance, repair or renewal of any drain, sewer, pipe, or cable;
+- clearance, repair or renewal of any drain, sewer, pipe, or cable;

 If your neighbours are friendly, they will have no issue with allowing you onto their property to carry out repair and preservation work.
-However, if they do refuse, you can apply to court for an order of access.
+However, if they do refuse, you can apply to the court for an order of access.

 Right of support